ppst/zeromq_asyncio_examples/README.md

 In the first example (*zmq_asyncio_example_1.py*), a main routine acts as a client that starts up a *broker* object in a separate thread.
-The broker binds to several ØMQ sockets for communication with *workers* and main requests.
+The broker binds to several ØMQ sockets for communication with *workers* and main routine.
 It also starts a number of *worker* objects.
 Broker and workers run in separate threads with their own asyncio event loops on which they poll and process messages.

 Broker and worker nodes terminate when a stop signal is sent via ØMQ pair sockets from the main